sahmedhusain/picojs-framework/README.md

 - Edge 79+

 ### Development Tools
-- **Local Server** - Python's built-in server for development
+- **Local Server** - Uses Python's built-in server to serve files locally
-- **ES6 Modules** - Native browser module support
+- **ES6 Modules** - Relies on native browser module support; bundlers optional
-- **Git** - Version control and collaboration
+- **Git** - Version control for changes and collaboration

+---

 ## 🏗 Architecture

-PicoJS follows a modular architecture where each piece has a single responsibility.
-The framework is built around three main concepts:
+PicoJS keeps modules small and focused so it's clear how each part connects to the next.
+The framework leans on three ideas:

-1. **State Management** - A reactive store that triggers re-renders
+1. **State Management** - A reactive store that triggers re-renders whenever data changes
-2. **Virtual DOM** - A lightweight representation of the real DOM
+2. **Virtual DOM** - A lightweight representation of the real DOM to plan updates
-3. **Event System** - Declarative event handling with delegation
+3. **Event System** - Declarative event handling with delegation to avoid scattered listeners

 ### Data Flow

+A user interaction moves through a handler, updates state, and re-runs the view.
+The view returns a Virtual DOM tree that's diffed against the previous one so only the necessary changes reach the real DOM.

 ```
 User Interaction → Event Handler → State Update → View Function → Virtual DOM → DOM Patch → UI Update
 ```

-This unidirectional data flow makes applications predictable and easy to debug.
+This one-way path keeps applications predictable and easier to debug.

+---

 ## 📁 Framework Structure